 component.csv specifications

 The component.csv files defines components of the NDM or patch.
-Components which have a grid or TIN spatial representation are represented by a single record in the file.
-Components using a nested group for spatial representation have a record for each grid or TIN file in the group.
-The field subcomponent in the file identifies the component to which the record refers.
-All records relating to a nested group component have the same subcomponent id.
+Components which have a grid representation are defined by a single record in the file.
+Components using a nested grid spatial representation have a record for each grid file.
+The “component” field in the file identifies the component to which the record refers.
+All records relating to a nested grid component have the same component id.

 The component.csv file includes the following fields in the order specified.
 See the data specifications above for units and format of entries